Ted Kord: One Year Later

-The young teenager Jaime Reyes later merges the scarab as the new Blue Beetle.
-A statue of Kord is displayed in J'onn J'onzz's memorial to fallen Justice League members.
+During Infinite Crisis, Jaime Reyes obtains Kord's scarab and becomes the new Blue Beetle.
+A statue of Kord is displayed in a memorial to fallen Justice League members.
 When recruiting members for the new Justice League, Superman suggests Booster Gold to which Batman responds: "There are better ways to honor Ted".

-Shockwave, the enforcer of the 1000, is sent to destroy buildings of interest to the still active KORD Industries but is stopped by Red Devil and Jaime; the 1000 managed to take over KORD Industries due to the property value plummeting.

-In Geoff Johns' 2007/2008 ongoing Booster Gold series, Booster Gold agrees to help Rip Hunter set right the timeline, but at a cost: Rip must help Booster go back and save Ted.
-Hunter tries to shock Booster Gold into acknowledging the inability to change past "solidified" events, tricking the latter into witnessing Barbara Gordon's crippling assault over and over again.
-As Booster Gold prepares to accept this fate, a futuristic Blue Beetle appears with Garrett and Jaime in tow to show how to turn the time around Ted's death into "malleable time".
-Booster Gold betrays Hunter and with the other Blue Beetles' help, rescues Ted from death.
-The four Blue Beetles escape together in time, the technology used to save him preserving the future events the way they were meant to unfold (thus enabling Jaime's role intact), with the world at large still believing Ted to be deceased.
-The story arc "Blue and Gold" reveals that this act has altered the present, creating a timeline where Max and the OMACs have turned the world into a police state.
-The future Blue Beetle is also revealed to actually be the supervillain Black Beetle allied with the Ultra-Humanite, Despero, Per Degaton, and Supernova (under the control of Mister Mind) as the Time Stealers supervillain group.
-Facing the defeat of his former JLI teammates (the only free heroes in the new timeline), Ted realizes that the only way to restore the timeline is to die the way he was supposed to.
-As Black Beetle tries to stop him, he grapples the villain and both are brought to the past in a Time Sphere.
-Afterwards, a shadowy figure enters an old KORD Industries storehouse, stocked with backup Blue Beetle equipment.
-The figure then laughs in Ted's distinct "BWA-HA-HA-HA!" style.
+In Geoff Johns' 2007/2008 ongoing Booster Gold series, Booster Gold agrees to help Rip Hunter set right the timeline, but at a cost: Rip must help Booster travel back in time and save Ted Kord.
+Hunter tries to shock Booster into acknowledging the inability to change the past.
+As Booster prepares to accept this fate, a futuristic Blue Beetle appears with Dan Garrett and Jaime Reyes in tow to show how to turn the time around Kord's death into "malleable time".
+Booster betrays Hunter and rescues Kord from death.
+The story arc "Blue and Gold" reveals that this act has altered the present, creating a timeline where Maxwell Lord rules over Earth as a police state.
+The future Blue Beetle is revealed to be the supervillain Black Beetle.
+Facing the defeat of his former JLI teammates (the only free heroes in the new timeline), Kord returns to the past and allows himself to die to restore the timeline.